fleetdm/fleet/docs/Using Fleet/gitops.md

 ## Queries

 Queries can be specified inline in your `default.yml` file or `teams/team-name.yml` files.
 They can also be specified in separate files in your `lib/` folder.

+Note that the `team_id` option isn't supported in GitOps.

+### Options

+For possible options, see the parameter for the parameters of the [Create query API endpoint](../REST%20API/rest-api.md#create-query).

 ### Example